 28 19th Avenue Rapid Project

-Together, the 28 19th Avenue and 28R 19th Avenue carry about 15,000 customers everyday, making the corridor one of Muni’s busiest.
+Prior to the COVID-19 pandemic, the 28 19th Avenue and 28R 19th Avenue Rapid lines carried over 18,000 riders every weekday.
+As part of the Muni Core Service Plan enacted in response to the COVID-19 pandemic, the 28 19th Avenue is a critical north-south route on the west side of the City that provides connections to food resources, parks, hospitals and regional transit.
+19th Avenue is also one of the city’s high-injury corridors that have some of the most severe and fatal traffic injuries in San Francisco.
 As part of Muni Forward, SFMTA is proposing transit priority and pedestrian safety improvements along the route that will make it safer to walk, increase the frequency and reliability of service, and enhance the customer experience—on and off the bus.
 This includes optimizing bus stop locations, increasing bus stop spacing, and adding pedestrian and transit bulbs along 19th Ave.

 By the Numbers: